GE Offshore Wind

-GE Offshore Wind is a joint venture with Alstom and a subsidiary of GE Renewable Energy, created in 2015 when most of that company's other electrical power and generation assets were acquired.
-GE's stake in the joint venture is 50 % plus 1 share.
+GE Offshore Wind is a joint venture with Alstom and a subsidiary of GE Vernova, created in 2015 when most of Alstom's electrical power and generation assets were acquired by General Electric.
+GE's stake in the joint venture is 50% plus 1 share.

 Formerly known as Alstom Wind, originally Alstom Ecotècnia, the company was the wind power company of energy infrastructure company Alstom, within its 'Power' operating division, from 2010 to 2015.
 The company originated as Ecotècnia S.c.c.l., a Spanish wind power equipment manufacturing and installation company established in 1981, acquired by Alstom 2007 for €350 million.

 The subsidiary's main product is the 14MW Haliade-X offshore wind turbine, amongst the most powerful on Earth.

 History

 Ecotècnia, 1987-2007

 Ecotècnia was a manufacturer and installer of wind turbines established in 1981, headquartered in Barcelona, Spain.
 In 1999 it became part of the Basque-based cooperative Mondragon Corporation.

 The company's first wind generator was a 30 kW machine, developed by 1984 with funding assistance from the Spanish Science Ministry.
 In 1991 the company developed a 150 kW machine, and in 1992 won its first commercial project - for fifty 150 kW turbines at Tarifa, Spain.
 The particular demands of installing wind turbines in mountainous regions in Spain which included poor road access and blustery (high turbulence) conditions led to specific design features of Ecotècnia's turbines - including a modular construction of the turbine (three components: rotor and shaft; mainframe and yaw system; and the drive train - each less than 30t), as well as isolation of the gearbox from the main drive, reducing non-torque gearbox loads.